jadu101/CVE/project_worlds_simple_web_based_chat_app_index_sqli.md

 ## Vulnerability Description

-When sendming message, **username** parameter is vulnerable to SQL injection vulnerability.
+When sending message, **username** parameter is vulnerable to SQL injection vulnerability.

 ## Demonstration